Writing a Position Paper

 To make the position paper balanced, it is necessary to ensure that you address all sides of the issue and present it in a manner that is easy for the audience to understand.

-In order to write a balanced paper, you have to ensure that you take one side of the argument and persuade your audience that you have well-founded knowledge of the topic.
+Writing a balanced paper requires you to take one side of the argument and persuade your audience that you have well-founded knowledge of the topic.

-As illustrated in a good position paper example, this requires you to support your argument with evidence.
+As illustrated in a good position paper example, to do this, you have to support your argument with evidence.

 This evidence should be used to: